Purdue Exponent: Recent operations

 The newspaper today distributes 9,000 copies twice-weekly during the school year and 5,000 during the summer.
 Revenues are nearly $1 million per year.
 The Exponent is only one of two college newspapers that own and operate their own printing press.

-The current news adviser is Virginia Black, an award-winning journalist and editor from the South Bend Tribune.
+During the 2021–2022 academic year, the Exponent was ranked in ninth place for U.S. college newspapers for the most organic traffic, with 86,465 website visits.
+It also ranked fourth for most social engagement, with 377,220 total shares in the same year, and fourth in average number of shares per article, with 204 shares.